DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_runscript.md

 Next, we call `DVGeo.addGeoDVLocal` to add a local shape variable `shapey` that moves in `y` direction with displacement bounds [-1.0:1.0].
 The points we select to move are `PS = geo_utils.PointSelect("list", indexList)` (all points; see above) and provided into `DVGeo.addGeoDVLocal`.
 After this, we set the design variable type for `shapey` in the daOptions dictionary. `FFD` is a type for shape design variable (e.g., `shape`, `twist`).

 In addition to the shape variable, we add the angle of attack as the design variable.
 This is done by first defining `def alpha` function for angle of attack.
 This function takes `val` as input (i.e., angle of attack; `val` can also be an array) and changes the `geo` object (output).
 Here `geo` is a class object to change the displacement of FFD points.
 For the `alpha` function, we do not change the geometry or FFD so the `geo` object is not used.
 Instead, we compute the velocity components based on `U0` (global parameter defined previously) and update the `primalBC` key in daOptions.
 Then we call `DVGeo.addGeoDVGloal` to add angle of attack variable `alpha` with [0.0:10.0] degrees.
 The initial angle of attack is `[alpha0]`, and the the function to change angle of attack is provided as `func=alpha`.
 Again, we need to set the design variable type for `alpha`, which is `AOA` (a reserved name).
-Here we also need to set at what patch the angle of attack is applied to (typically the name of far field patch) and the `flowAxis` and `normalAxis` for computing angle of attack: alpha = atan(U_normal/U_flow).
+Here we also need to set at what patches the angle of attack is applied to (typically the names of far field patches) and the `flowAxis` and `normalAxis` for computing angle of attack: alpha = atan(U_normal/U_flow).

 For more detailed explanation of design variable setup, refer to [MACH-Aero-Tutorials](https://mdolab-mach-aero-tutorial.readthedocs-hosted.com/en/latest/opt_ffd.html).